Importance of Eye Nutrition

 In general, it’s best to obtain most nutrients through a healthy diet, including at least two servings of fish per week and plenty of colourful fruits and vegetables.

-If you plan to begin a regimen of eye vitamins, be sure to discuss this with your optometrist or ophthalmologist.
+If you plan to begin a routine of eye vitamins, be sure to discuss this with your optometrist.
 Taking too much of certain vision supplements can cause problems, especially if you are taking prescription medications for health problems.

 Check Out other eye nutrition articles